 Two outcomes are being measured annually as noted below.
 We anticipate that self-leadership-or personal preparation for leadership roles-will continue to be measured annually.
-Based on 2012-13 comments, a new multi-use program rubric will be updated and utilized in each PLP course.
-Note planned outcome assessment:
+Based on 2013-14 comments, the oral presentation rubric was tested in all courses and is now in full revision.